patrickswijgman/wizard.nvim/README.md

     scrolloff = 8,
   },

-  global_options = {
+  -- Options that you would normally set with `vim.g`. global_options = {
     mapleader = " ",
     loaded_netrw = 1,
     loaded_netrwPlugin = 1,
   },

-  colorscheme = "catppuccin",

-  plugins = {
+  -- Set the colorscheme.
+  -- Can come from a plugin, most of which you don't need to configure, but if -- you need to you can add it to the plugins section below. colorscheme = "catppuccin",

+  -- List of plugins to setup.
+  -- NOTE that you do need a plugin manager for this to work.
+Personally I -- use NixOS so I manage my Neovim plugins in there. plugins = {
     {
+      -- Plugin module name (that you would normally pass to `require`).
       "telescope",

+      -- Plugin options that are passed to the plugin's `setup` function.
       {
         defaults = {
           mappings = {